gknam/pubmed-top-authors/README.md

 *The local database file is initially empty, and complete update is assumed to take a few **months**.*

+>   - This version is faster, but less reliable* than version 2
+>   - Data is fetched either (1) directly from Pubmed database using Pubmed API or (2) from this app's local database which is a partial copy of Pubmed's database

 #### Version 2 (Recommended)

 1. Go to the branch for this version.